Danielle Antoinette Hidalgo

 About

-After spending many years in San Francisco and teaching at Montana State University, I joined the Chico State Sociology department in Fall 2015.
+Before joining the Chico State Sociology department in 2015, I grew up in the Bay Area, worked in San Francisco and Oakland, completed Thai language training in Madison, Wisconsin, worked on a few farms in Livingston, Montana and lectured at Montana State University.
 I completed my MSc (2001) in Sociology at the London School of Economics and my PhD (2009) at the University of California at Santa Barbara.
 Before Hurricane Katrina, I also completed graduate work at Tulane University in New Orleans, an experience that resulted in my co-edited book about the sociological impact of the storm (see Narrating the Storm: Sociological Stories of Hurricane Katrina, 2011).

-As an Associate Professor at CSU Chico, I teach classical and contemporary theory and courses that cover the areas of gender, sex, and sexuality.
+As an Associate Professor at CSU Chico, I teach classical and contemporary theory and courses that cover the areas of gender, sex, sexuality, and popular culture.
 In all of my classes, I connect theoretical readings to students’ everyday lives and experiences.
 Echoing student evaluations across my classes, a student expressed this sentiment: “I like that we are given many real-life, relatable examples for the theories we learn about because it allows me to visualize a connection that helps me better understand the (language of) theories, in general.”
-As a professor, I want students to be able to both understand and use the material that we cover in my classes and meeting students where they are is part of that process.
+As a professor, I want students to be able to understand and use the material we cover in my classes; meeting students where they are is part of that process.

 Some music I’ve discovered along the way